constantlearner/ticket-service/README.md

 it holds the 4 seats and return seat holdId.
 However seat hold id can be empty if service cannot find any available seat in the levels user provided.

-This service is design for simple web service, but also provides command line test mode too.

 ===================================